ZoeyZheng0/ZoeyZheng0.github.io/_pages/about.md

 Specifically, my current research focuses include:
 - __Multi-modal Perception__: Exploring the synergistic effects of diverse data for enhanced machine understanding, such as applications in Large Multimodal Models (LMMs) and Large Language Models (LLMs);
-- __Explainable Artificial Intelligence__: Transparent and effective human-in-the-loop learning.
+- __Model Reasoning and Explainable Artificial Intelligence__: Multimodal reasoning to enhance model capability and interpretability.

 ## Publications
 - **GaitSTR: Gait Recognition with Sequential Two-stream Refinement**